By Stanley Bill

 The government subsequently ignored and refused to publish various Tribunal rulings against these appointments, and then introduced legislation to paralyze the court’s operations.
 Eventually, with President Duda’s help, they managed to have one of their loyal new appointees, Julia Przyłębska, elected as President of the Tribunal (in an apparent breach of procedures).
 Soon they were able to make further appointments legally, and thus to gain a majority in the Tribunal.

 The present Tribunal is a politicized body entirely incapable of fulfilling its constitutional function.
 Some of the PiS-led parliament’s appointed judges appear to lack substantial qualifications for their positions.
 Most appointees have had close ties with the party and its allies, sometimes even through party membership.
-In contradiction of the government’s claims about decommunization, one its appointees, Henryk Cioch, was a former member of the Polish United Workers’ Party (PZPR).
+In contradiction of the government’s claims about decommunization, one its party appointees, Henryk Cioch, was a former member of the Polish United Workers’ Party (PZPR).

 Poland no longer has an independent arbiter of its constitution.